 By addressing this reality directly you’ll get yourself noticed (opened) and responded to more often.

 This is what we learn how to do in our next Email Writing Clinic also.
 Join us at this lower price-point as compared to the workshop.

 Here is an effective "Brief, Blunt & Basic" message template for you to try.
 Let me know how it works for you?

-How are you adding new capability to your ______________ [insert area of business your product addresses] at any time soon or in future?
+Are you adding new capability to your ______________ [insert area of business your product addresses] any time soon or in future?
 I work with organizations like _______ [prospect’s business] to make sure ________ [goal].

 Would you like to quickly explore, via email, if a larger conversation makes sense?
 Please let me know what you decide, Sam?